roninoss/create-expo-stack/contributing.md

 ### Make your changes

+Before committing your changes, or before wrapping up your branch for a PR, you should run `bunx changeset` and follow the instructions to provide a summary or summaries of the changes you're providing, in order to provide our changelog with information about your contributions.

 Once you've made your changes and tested that it works locally, run the tests using `bun test` in the `/cli` directory.
 You should also add a test to cover your own contribution, if relevant.
 These tests take a while to run (we're working on this).

-If those pass, then you can open a PR against the `main` branch of the source repo.
+If you've provided the relevant changeset summaries and the tests pass, then you can open a PR against the `main` branch of the source repo.

 > **_TODO:_** Add template for pull requests and issues